 AmeriGas Partners has historically expanded its propane business through acquisitions and internal growth.
-We regularly consider and evaluate continued opportunities for growth through the acquisition of local and regional propane distributors.
-There can be no assurance that we will find attractive acquisition candidates in the future, that we will be able to acquire such candidates on economically acceptable terms, that any acquisitions will not be dilutive to earnings and distributions or that any additional debt incurred to finance an acquisition will not affect our ability to make distributions.
+We regularly consider and evaluate opportunities for growth through the acquisition of local, regional and national propane distributors.
+We may choose to finance future acquisitions with debt, equity, cash or a combination of the three.
+The competition for acquisitions among publicly traded master limited partnerships engaged in the propane distribution business has intensified in recent years.
+Although we believe there are numerous potential acquisition candidates in the industry, some of which represent material acquisition opportunities, there can be no assurance that we will find attractive acquisition candidates in the future, that we will be able to acquire such candidates on economically acceptable terms, that any acquisitions will not be dilutive to earnings and distributions or that any additional debt incurred to finance an acquisition will not affect our ability to make distributions.